ganesh-329/amfoss-tasks/task-06/README.md

 # Flame Game
 Up until now, this was one of the hardest tasks I came across.

-Although this is not the first time I've heard about **Flutter**, i 've many challenges while installing it.
+Although this is not the first time I've heard about **Flutter**, I 've many challenges while installing it.

 But, I think that I learned a lot from this task.